KingSlayer107/streetlight/README.md

 # IoT Based Streetlight automation and Fault Detection

+COLLEGE PROJECT
-This is my college project
+This is my final year project.This project was done by Me and My colleagues